puppetlabs/puppetlabs-vsphere/README.md

 template to base the new virtual machine on.
 Specifying a source is required when specifying `ensure => 'present'`.

+#####`source_type`
+The source type of the new virtual machine.
+Valid options are 'vm' if the source is another virtual machine, 'template' if the source is a template, or 'folder' if the source is an imported/uploaded virtual machine folder on the datastore.
+Defaults to 'vm'.

 #####`template`
 Whether or not the machine is a template.
 Defaults to false.